Steaming: Method

-Steaming works by boiling water continuously, causing it to vaporize into steam; the steam then carries heat to the nearby food, thus cooking the food.
-The food is kept separate from the boiling water but has direct contact with the steam, resulting in a moist texture to the food.
-This differs from double boiling, in which food is not directly exposed to steam, or pressure cooking, which uses a sealed vessel but is capable of pressure steaming or submerging.
+Steaming works by boiling water continuously, causing it to vaporize into steam; the steam excludes the air and carries heat to the nearby food, thus cooking the food.
+The food is kept separate from the boiling water but has direct contact with the steam, which condenses on the food as it heats it, resulting in a moist texture to the food.
+Pressure steaming is similar but is done at raised pressure inside a pressure cooker without submerging the food in the liquid.
+Steaming is also distinct from double boiling, in which food is not directly exposed to steam.

 Such cooking is most often done by placing the food in a food steamer, typically a circular container made of metal, wood, or bamboo.
 The steamer usually has a lid that is placed on top of the container during cooking to allow the steam to cook through the food.
 When a steamer is unavailable, food can be steamed inside a wok, supported over boiling water in the bottom of the wok by a metal frame.
 Some modern home microwave ovens include a structure to cook food with steam vapor produced in a separate water container, providing a similar result to being cooked on a stove.
 There are also specialized steam ovens available.